• Skip to primary navigation

 I mentioned at the beginning that people tend to spend money when they are bored, angry, or just having a bad day.

-That ties in with the fact that we enjoy the euphoria rush of instant gratification, which most of us end up regretting.
+That ties in with the fact that we enjoy the euphoric rush of instant gratification, which most of us end up regretting.

 Well, here’s how to stop spending money on unnecessary things that you think are making you happy but not.